Chicago shooting: Man charged with killing high school student in Little Village, police say

 Police said Heredia was on a bicycle when he pulled out a gun and shot her.

 "We just lost her mother in April.
-We're not even nowhere near heard from that," said Krystina Ross, a family friend.
+We're not even nowhere near healed from that," said Krystina Ross, a family friend.

 The smiles of the mother and daughter duo are forever stitched together in a quilt, while their deaths leave behind a pain much too hard to fix.